 Consequences of Untreated Addiction

 When facing a problem as complicated as drug or alcohol addiction, the seemingly logical decision to do without therapy may be taken.
 However, this is the worst decision people can make, because untreated addiction has dire consequences.
 These affect the younger family members the most.
-For example, children of addicts can develop a general sense of anxiety, depression, emotional constriction, traumatic bonding and loss of trust.
+For example, children of people with SUD can develop a general sense of anxiety, depression, emotional constriction, traumatic bonding and loss of trust.
 Children who are forced to make sense of the frightening experience of dealing with a parent or sibling’s addiction will develop a distorted reasoning system as adults.
 Breakdowns in primary relationships, such as between a parent struggling with the addict and a child, will cause the child to lose trust in people.
 Perhaps the most severe consequence, however, is that the child will replicate the behavior he or she has observed in the home and begin abusing drugs or alcohol.
 He or she may also engage in other high-risk behaviors, such as casual sex, reckless driving, fighting, out of control spending, and the desire to self-medicate as a means of dealing with pain.

 Forms of Family Addiction Treatment